High order moment model for polydisperse evaporating sprays towards interfacial geometry: Numerical results

 We consider an initial size distribution with a form depending on the coordinate space $x$.
 In fact, we need a non trivial initial size-space distribution, such that the slopes used in the second order scheme do not vanish all the time.
 The chosen initial size distribution has the following profile:

 where $x_c=0.25$, $\sigma_x=0.1$ and $\sigma_R=0.3$.
 The initial velocity field is initiated as follows:

-Figure \ref{fig:1D_m0} shows the spatial distribution of the moment $\mom_0$ obtained with the first and second order schemes at two different times ($t=0.4$ and $t=0.8$).
+Figure \ref{fig:1D_m0} shows the spatial distribution of the moment $\mom_0$ obtained with the first and second order schemes at $t=0.5$.
 Comparing the two schemes, it is clear that the results obtained with the second order scheme are more accurate than the ones obtained with the first order.
 In Figure \ref{fig:1D_convergence}, we show the grid convergence for the first and second order to the analytic solution at $t=0.8$.
 The second order scheme converges faster than the first order scheme to the solution.
 In the extremum of the moment spatial profile, we can see that the convergence to solution is slow compared to the other points.
 In fact, the slope limitation in this point is activated to ensure a non oscillating solution, but, it introduces some numerical diffusion.

-To go further in this analysis, we compute the $L^1$-error for each numerical scheme depending on the grid size.
+We also compute the $L^1$-error for each numerical scheme depending on the grid size.
 In Figure \ref{fig:order-curve}, we display the order curve for the two schemes.
-As it can be seen from these curves, the order of the first order scheme is around $0.6$ and of the second order, around $1.5$.\\
+As it can be seen from these curves, the order of the first order scheme is around $0.6$ and of the second order, around $1.5$.
+We mention that the order was computed in a critical case.
+Indeed, the characteristic curves cross at $t=1.0$ and the order of accuracy was evaluated at $t=0.8$.
+At this time the solution starts to have high gradient variations, thus the observed decrease of the order of accuracy.